sacmwg/draft-ietf-sacm-coswid/draft-ietf-sacm-coswid.md

 for later analysis, this can potentially expose this information to attackers who do not yet have access to the endpoint.
-For this reason, it is important to protect the confidentiality of SWID/CoSWID tag information that has been collected from an endpoint, not because those tags individually contain sensitive information, but because the collection of SWID/CoSWID tags and their association with an endpoint reveals information about that endpoint's attack surface.
+For this reason, it is important to protect the confidentiality of SWID/CoSWID tag information that has been collected from an endpoint in transit and at rest, not because those tags individually contain sensitive information, but because the collection of SWID/CoSWID tags and their association with an endpoint reveals information about that endpoint's attack surface.